Pennsylvania Tax Evasion Laws

 For more general information, check out FindLaw’s sections on tax evasion, tax fraud, and financial crime.
 If you have more specific questions or are seeking legal advice, consult with a local tax lawyer.

 Pennsylvania Tax Evasion Law: Related Resources

-Get Peace of Mind with a Free Evaluation of Your Tax Evasion Case
+Get Peace of Mind About Your Tax Evasion Case: Call an Attorney Today

 Not paying your required share of taxes is considered much more serious than simply not paying your phone bill or the minimum amount on your credit card balance, since tax revenue is necessary for governments to operate.
 If you have been charged with tax evasion in Pennsylvania (or by the federal government), you will want to seek legal counsel.
-Get started today with a free review of your case by a Pennsylvania defense attorney.
+Get started today by meeting with an experienced Pennsylvania criminal defense lawyer.